n8s8/OSCPrep/basics/networking-tools.md

 ![ping](pictures/ping-eg.png "ping google.com")

-Ping returned the IP address for the Google serveer that it connected to, rather than the requested URL.
+Ping returned the IP address for the Google server that it connected to, rather than the requested URL.

 Ping Manual(on Linux):
 > `man ping`